 Now that we know just about what we can and can't do on Christmas, you can decide on your Christmas dinner menu with more ease.
 And, if it's the case of catering for one or two more/less on the day itself, you shouldn't waste anything even if you stock up.

 Do you want a cheeseboard this year?
 Are you going to make the Christmas cake or buy it?
 Do you need to practice making Yorkshire puddings?
 So many food-related questions that must all be answered.
 And, there are so many things you can do in advance like make cranberry sauce and drink mulled wine.

 Jessica recommends doing 'a quick inventory of all the items in your pantry to make sure you have food on hand.'
 You really don't want to leave this until a few days before Christmas – 'with grocery store hours changing, you want to be sure you have food before the holiday season starts.
 Also, make sure you have baking items on hand so you aren’t running to the store for ingredients.'

 Once decided on your menu, and provided that you aren't vegetarian, whether you’re going to cook a turkey or a goose, and like to be sure of quality, you might want to order from a butcher if possible rather than do a supermarket shop.
 Ask your local butcher now if you can put your order in so you get choice pickings.

 It’s around now that Christmas delivery slots for supermarkets can be booked.
 You may not know what you want on your Christmas grocery list just yet, but you can book a slot, put a few basics in your baskets, checkout and revisit nearer the time.

-Begin posting Christmas cards
+Begin posting Christmas cards and packages

 Check out your catering kit